Wangchimei/javascript_advanced/readme.md

 userOne.login();
 ```

 In order to do method chaining, the object instance needs to be return, otherwise it will show `Uncaught TypeError: Cannot read property of undefined`.
-For example, `logout()` does not return any object instance, method chaining cannot be done after `logout()` method is used.

 ```
 class User {